Demos and Navy host Lafayette

 Annapolis, Maryland; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Navy takes on Lafayette after Morgan Demos scored 20 points in Navy’s 79-75 victory against the Bucknell Bison.
+BOTTOM LINE: Navy faces Lafayette after Morgan Demos scored 20 points in Navy’s 79-75 victory against the Bucknell Bison.

-The Midshipmen are 7-4 in home games.
-Navy is the Patriot leader with 37.3 rebounds per game led by Zanai Barnett-Gay averaging 7.9.
+The Midshipmen have gone 7-4 in home games.
+Navy is the Patriot leader with 12.4 offensive rebounds per game led by Maren Louridas averaging 2.2.

-The Leopards are 2-8 against Patriot opponents.
-Lafayette is ninth in the Patriot with 27.8 rebounds per game led by Kay Donahue averaging 4.7.
+The Leopards are 2-8 in Patriot play.
+Lafayette is ninth in the Patriot scoring 55.5 points per game and is shooting 39.0%.

 Navy is shooting 38.1% from the field this season, 5.5 percentage points lower than the 43.6% Lafayette allows to opponents.
-Lafayette averages 5.9 made 3-pointers per game this season, 1.3 more made shots on average than the 4.6 per game Navy gives up.
+Lafayette averages 55.5 points per game, 4.9 fewer than the 60.4 Navy allows to opponents.

-The Midshipmen and Leopards meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Barnett-Gay is averaging 19.2 points, 7.9 rebounds, 3.3 assists and 2.4 steals for the Midshipmen.
+TOP PERFORMERS: Zanai Barnett-Gay is scoring 19.2 points per game with 7.9 rebounds and 3.3 assists for the Midshipmen.
 Julianna Almeida is averaging 10.4 points over the last 10 games.

-Abby Antognoli averages 2.1 made 3-pointers per game for the Leopards, scoring 12.6 points while shooting 34.4% from beyond the arc.
-Donahue is averaging 8.7 points over the last 10 games.
+Abby Antognoli is shooting 34.4% from beyond the arc with 2.1 made 3-pointers per game for the Leopards, while averaging 12.6 points and 3.8 assists.
+Kay Donahue is averaging 8.7 points over the last 10 games.

 LAST 10 GAMES: Midshipmen: 7-3, averaging 63.8 points, 33.6 rebounds, 12.6 assists, 7.0 steals and 3.8 blocks per game while shooting 37.4% from the field.
 Their opponents have averaged 61.7 points per game.